StateSmith/StateSmith-examples/parent-alias-1/README.md

 # Problematic Client Request 1
 HOWEVER, the client has now requested that the user can also command a specific color.

-Every on state now has to be able to transition to every other on state.
+Every `ON` state now has to be able to transition to every other `ON` state.

 Ugh.
 We can do this, but it's getting a bit messy.